Melissa de la Cruz

 Melissa de la Cruz (born September 7, 1971) is a Filipina-American writer known for young adult fiction.
-Her young-adult series include Au Pairs, the Blue Bloods, and The Beauchamp Family.
+Her young-adult series include Au Pairs, Blue Bloods, and The Beauchamp Family.

 Early life and education

-Melissa de la Cruz was born in Manila, Philippines and says that she has wanted to be an author since she was eleven years old.
+Melissa de la Cruz was born in Manila, Philippines.
+She has wanted to be an author since she was eleven years old.

-She immigrated to the United States with her family when she was 13, in 1985, and they settled in San Francisco, where she graduated from Convent of the Sacred Heart High School.
-She went on to study art history and English at Columbia University in New York City.
+She immigrated to the United States with her family in 1985 when she was 13 and they settled in San Francisco, where she graduated from Convent of the Sacred Heart High School.
+She studied art history and English at Columbia University in New York City.
 After graduation she worked as a computer consultant.